 The kitchen after they move in:

-They finally get a phone installed in the kitchen–too bad it’s a pay phone:
+They finally get a phone installed in the kitchen — too bad you have to feed it quarters:

 Looking up the stairs to the second floor: